creativefabrica/vat/README.md

 }
 ```

-If you only need EU validation or UK validation for some reason, you can skip passing the unneeded client.
+If you only need EU validation or UK validation for some reason, you can skip passing the unneeded client.<br>
-If you try to validate a VAT and the respective client is not present either `ErrViesClientNotProvided` or `ErrUKVatClientNotProvided` error will be returned
+If you try to validate a VAT and the respective client is not present either `ErrViesClientNotProvided` or `ErrUKVatClientNotProvided` error will be returned.

 [Full example](/example/main.go)